 Please ask your social worker for assistance with requesting funds from Candlelighters.

-We have compiled the following resources that we hope will be a help to you during your journey with grief and bereavement.
+We have compiled the following resources—including support groups, bereavement camps, and educational materials—that we hope will be a help to your entire family during your journey with grief and bereavement:

 Support in Grief